“Synergy.” “Leverage.” “Paradigm shift.” Why do people talk like this at work?

 People adapt to the conversational style of their workplaces, repeating its jargon no matter how ridiculous it sounds.
 As champions of clear writing, my company seeks to cut out wordiness and suggest crisper alternatives.
 While we see some pretty wacky prose, by far the biggest category of less-than-pristine writing is — you guessed it — corporate-speak.

 Here’s our top 20 list of the most annoying examples.
-These are the words we recommend you cut from your vocabulary, effective immediately.
+These are the words — commonly used in marketing — we recommend you cut from your vocabulary, effective immediately.
 Your colleagues will thank you (though they may struggle to fill out their buzzword bingo cards as quickly as they used to).

 #20.
 Leverage.
 Unless you’re talking about debt financing or employing the services of a simple machine, don’t say “leverage.”
 One of the hallmarks of great writing is simplicity.
 With that in mind, just use “use.”